vivekd16/agentic/docs/EVENTS.md

 # Event system

+The agent protocol defines a set of events which are emitted when an agent is processing an operation.

+The most obvious events are `ChatOutput` events which represent text generations from the LLM.

+To show tool calls, you should show `ToolResult` events, and maybe `ToolOutput` event inside a disclosure control.

+To understand the lifecycle of processing you can observe `PromptStarted` and `TurnEnd` events.

+To track usage you should process `FinishCompletion` events which will contain token usage data.

+## Event depth

 Events have a `depth` attribute which indicates how deep is the agent that is generating the event.
 So the top agent generates `depth=0`, the first level sub-agent generates at `depth=1` and so forth.

+Observing depth allows you to build a UI that surfaces the right level of detail to the user.
+The simplest UI should only expose ChatOutput events with `depth=0`, because these are LLM generations from the top-level agent.

+## Event data flow

 Agents publish events whenever they are asked to do something.
 For a single agent this mechanism is simple: